kayapater/video-downloader/README.md

 ## 🚨 Windows SmartScreen Notice

-> **As a new open-source application, Windows may show a security warning on first run.** This is normal for apps without expensive commercial certificates ($300-600/year).
+> **As a new open-source application, Windows may show a security warning on first run.** This is normal for apps without expensive commercial certificates.
 >
 > **To run:** Click "More info" → "Run anyway"
 >